nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to create a contact and inputs contact details
 2. contHACKS creates the contact and displays information of the newly added contact

-Use case ends
+Use case ends.

 **Extensions**
 * 1a.
 User fails to provide compulsory field
-    * 1a1. contHACKS shows an error message<br />
+    * 1a1. contHACKS shows an error message <br/>
-    Use case ends
+    Use case ends.

 * 1b.
-User input details in a wrong format
+User inputs details in a wrong format
-    * 1b1. contHACKS shows an error message<br />
+    * 1b1. contHACKS shows an error message <br/>
+    Use case ends.

+* 1c.
+User inputs details with the same email/phone number/telegram handle as another existing contact in contHACKS.
+  * 1c1. contHACKS disallow this operation and shows an error message <br>
-    Use case ends
+  Use case ends.

 **Use case `UC02`: Finding a contact**

 **MSS**

-1. User requests to find a contact based on input details
+1. User requests to find a contact based on inputs details
-2. contHACKS shows a list of contacts that match input details
+2. contHACKS shows a list of contacts that matches input details

-Use case ends
+Use case ends.

 **Extensions**
 * 1a.
 There are no contacts that matches the input details
-    * 1a1. contHACKS displays an empty list<br />
+    * 1a1. contHACKS displays an empty list <br/>
-    Use case ends
+    Use case ends.

 * 1b.
 User finds by name
-    * 1b1. contHACKS displays a list of contacts with names that match the input<br />
+    * 1b1. contHACKS displays a list of contacts with names that match the input <br/>
-    Use case ends
+    Use case ends.

 * 1c.
 User finds by module code
-    * 1c1. contHACKS displays a list of contacts that are tagged with the module code<br />
+    * 1c1. contHACKS displays a list of contacts that are tagged with the module code <br/>
-    Use case ends
+    Use case ends.

 * 1d.
-User input details in a wrong format
+User inputs details in a wrong format
-    * 1d1. contHACKS shows an error message<br />
+    * 1d1. contHACKS shows an error message <br/>
-    Use case ends
+    Use case ends.

-**Use case `UC03`: Updating a contact**
+**Use case `UC03`: Editing a contact**

 **MSS**

 1. User requests to update a specific contact and inputs the new contact details
-2. contHACKS updates the contact with the inputted details and displays the updated contact
+2. contHACKS updates the contact with the input details and displays the updated contact

 Use case ends

 **Extensions**
 * 1a.
 Contact does not exist
-    * 1a1. contHACKS shows an error message<br />
+    * 1a1. contHACKS shows an error message <br/>
-    Use case ends
+    Use case ends.

 * 1b.
-User input details in a wrong format
+User inputs details in a wrong format
-    * 1b1. contHACKS shows an error message<br />
+    * 1b1. contHACKS shows an error message <br>
+    Use case ends.

+* 1c.
+User inputs email/phone/number/telegram handle as another existing contact in contHACKS
+  * 1c1. contHACKS disallows this operation and shows an error message <br>
-    Use case ends
+  Use case ends.

 **Use case `UC04`: Deleting a contact**